shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 5️⃣ **Ensure Production-Readiness**
 Once the fine-tuned model successfully handles domain-specific queries, RAG integration, and other use cases, it will be ready for production deployment.

-🌼 **Why Fine-Tuning is Critical**
-The decision to fine-tune the model was made after exploring other potential solutions, such as:
-- Iterative prompting optimizations.
-- Integrating external knowledge bases through RAG.

-Despite these efforts, the model’s limitations persisted.
-Fine-tuning emerged as the most reliable and practical solution because:
-- It allows the model to deeply align with our domain-specific requirements.
-- It resolves the gaps in prompting workflows and RAG capabilities.
-- It solves the problem of scalable improvements, such as building intelligent agents and refining RAG systems further.

-By building the solution with modular, reusable components and a production-grade project structure, we ensure it meets both current needs and future scalability requirements.

 🌳 **Testing and Validation Plan**
 - **Hallucination and Accuracy Testing**: Evaluate the model’s ability to generate factually correct and relevant responses.